joemoose/psiops/docs/combat.md

 | REFLEXES | I run through the house, slide into cover, and fire from there. |
 | TACTICS | I go around the side of the house, flank them, and fire through the window. |
 | WILLPOWER | I lure someone to the doorway, then fire when they respond. |

+The situation you’re in also determines which attribute applies.
+For example, if an enemy leaps out, you won’t have time to flank or bluff.
+A quick REFLEXES snap shot or a shove using your STRENGTH might be your only options.

 !!! note